JackDerksen/dev-env/README.md

   - Automatically append the contents of my `.bashrc` and `.bash_aliases` files to your respective files
   - Provide clear status feedback along the way
 4. Restart your terminal and/or run `$ source ~/.bashrc` to refresh your terminal with the changes
+5. To source the Tmux changes:
+  - Start a new session with `$ tmux`
+  - Source the configuration file and load the TPM packages with `$ tmux source ~/.config/tmux/tmux.conf`
+  - After sourcing the configuration file, all the new keybinds and plugins should work, and you should be able to re-source it simply by using `Ctrl + Space, r` from now on.

-Note: This will leave the `settings.json` file for the Windows Terminal settings in the cloned repo directory for you to apply on your own in the terminal settings.
+**Note**: This will leave the `settings.json` file for the Windows Terminal settings in the cloned repo directory for you to apply on your own in the terminal settings.